Zypperman/xiandan/Organised/05 CS Practical/CLI and conventions/CLI with Linux and unix.md

 ## Cool shortcuts

+- ``
 - `CTRL A` &#8212; jump to start of line
 - `CTRL E` &#8212; jump to end of line
 - `CTRL U` &#8212; delete everything
 - `CTRL D` &#8212; exit terminal and logs out.
 - `CTRL R` &#8212; "reverse search", Recall the last command matching the characters you provide, use again to navigate through the matching commands
 - hold shift for windows, hold option for mac, use mouse to click whatever you want and insert stuff.
 Release button only after you're done editing.

+### (From NUS CS2030s)

+- `CTRL D` &#8212; if your program requests for input, use this to denote the end of your input. its also how you exit from a shell (by telling it you don't have any more commands for it)
+- `CTRL Z` &#8212; suspend the current running program.
+This pauses the execution of the program (but not terminates it).
+In the bash shell, the most recently suspended program can resume executing in the background with the command `bg` or be brought back to execution in the foreground again with the command `fg`.
+- `CTRL S` &#8212; freeze the terminal.
+- `CTRL Q` &#8212; resumes the terminal.

 ## Intermediate features